nasami14/CognitiveServices/README.md

 ![build](https://user-images.githubusercontent.com/26039303/49992349-194c5900-ff84-11e8-9099-1377ead25803.png)

 Now we go back to our test channel and send a request (sending an url) to custom vision service and get prediction of car brand.
+After few seconds We can see the result in the chat bot.

 ![bmw](https://user-images.githubusercontent.com/26039303/49995259-e908b880-ff8b-11e8-9be9-a1e814c2586d.png)

+We can also navigate to Custom vision website and view the result.

 ![prediction_picture](https://user-images.githubusercontent.com/26039303/49995270-f2922080-ff8b-11e8-953e-c5b41d7d0d6a.png)